casper-network/docs-archive/network-and-governance/breaking-changes.md

 The following are considered breaking changes:

-* Any change to the core protocol is a breaking change.
+* Any change to the core protocol.
-* Changes to message format when data is removed from the message schema.
+* Changes to message format or the message schema.
 * Changes to Wasm that adversely impacts the execution of smart contracts.
 * Changes to accounting / costs for contract execution.